IBM-Cloud/docs/services/IoT/applications/mqtt.md

 -  *orgId* is the unique six-character organization ID that was generated when you registered the service.
 -  *appId* is a user-defined unique string identifier for the client.
 The string can contain only alphanumeric characters (a-z, A-Z, 0-9) and the dash (-), underscore (_), and dot (.) special characters.

 **Important:**
-- Only non-durable subscriptions are supported for scalable applications.
 - The client ID must start with an uppercase **A** character to be correctly designated as a scalable application by {{site.data.keyword.iot_short_notm}}.
 - Other clients that are part of the scalable application must use the same client ID.
+- The clean session value must be set to false (0) for non-durable subscriptions.

-### Shared subscriptions
+### Mixed-durability shared subscriptions (Beta)
+{: #shared_sub_mixed}

-The {{site.data.keyword.iot_short_notm}} service extends the MQTT V3.1.1 messaging protocol specification to support shared subscriptions.
+The {{site.data.keyword.iot_short_notm}} service extends the MQTT V3.1.1 messaging protocol specification to support a beta trial of mixed-durability shared subscriptions.
 Shared subscriptions provide load balancing capabilities for applications.
 A shared subscription might be needed if a back-end enterprise application cannot process the volume of messages that are being published to a specific topic space.
-For example, when many devices publish messages that are being processed by a single application, it might be necessary to use the load balancing capability of a shared subscription. {{site.data.keyword.iot_short_notm}} shared subscription support is limited to non-durable subscriptions only.
+For example, when many devices publish messages that are being processed by a single application, it might be necessary to use the load balancing capability of a shared subscription.

-**Example**
+For mixed-durability shared subscriptions, ensure that the client ID in the subscription matches the following format:

+<pre class="pre">A:<var class="keyword varname">org</var>:<var class="keyword varname">appId</var>:<var class="keyword varname">instanceId</var></pre>
+{: codeblock}

+Where:
+- The character **A**, *orgId*, and *appId* in the client ID are defined in the same way as for [non-durable subscriptions](#shared_sub_non_durable).
+- *instanceID* is a string that must be no more than 36 characters and can contain only the following characters:
+   - Alpha-numeric characters (a-z, A-Z, 0-9)
+   - Dashes ( - )
+   - Underscores ( _ )
+   - Dots ( . )

+**Important:**
+- Support for mixed-durability shared subscriptions is available as a beta feature only.
+Do not implement beta features in production applications.
+- The clean session value can be set to either true (1) or false (0) in mixed-durability shared subscriptions.
+- Clients that connect with the instanceId use different subscriptions than clients that connect without the instanceId.
+Therefore, if you would like multiple clients to connect on a mixed-durability shared subscription, you need to specify the instanceID in all subscriptions.

+**Example scenario**

-The following scenario is one example of how a scalable application works in {{site.data.keyword.iot_short_notm}}:
+The following scenario is one example of how a non-durable scalable application works in {{site.data.keyword.iot_short_notm}}:

 - Client one connects as **A:abc123:myApplication** and subscribes to all device events, which means that client one receives 100% of the device events that are published.
-- Client two connects as **A:abc123:myApplication** and also subscribes to all device events, which means that client one and client two share all of the events that are published.
+- Client two connects as **A:abc123:myApplication** and also subscribes to all device events, which means that client one and client two both share all of the events that are published.
 The processing load is shared between client one and client two.
-- Client three connects as **A:abc123:myApplication** and also subscribes to all device events, which means that client one, client two, and client three share the processing load for events.
+- Client three connects as **A:abc123:myApplication** and also subscribes to all device events, which means that client one, client two, and client three all share the processing load for events.
 - Client two and client three then unsubscribe from all device events, which means that only client one receives all device events that are published.
 While client two and client three are still connected to the service, client one receives 100% of the device events that are published.
 - When two or more applications share a subscription, messages might not arrive in the order in which they were sent.
 For example, message B might arrive at client one before message A arrives at client two, even though message A was sent first.